Wikifab/wikifab-main/docs/configuration_notes.md

 Changing the categories isn't 100% customizable.
 In the future, we will make this easier.
 Today, here is what you should do:

 ###1.
 Change the categories in Wikifab

-####1a.
+* 1a.
 Edit your /Property:Area page and modify the category

 ###2.
 Edit the dropdown menu links of the Explore's sorting bar

-####2a.
+* 2a.
 On your server, open the file /extensions/Explore/includes/WfExploreCore.php
-####2b.
+* 2b.
 Search for the line '$categories = array(' and change 'wfexplore-category-name-something' to 'wfexplore-category-name-somethingelse'
-####2c.
+* 2c.
 Open the YourLanguage.json file in the /extensions/Explore/i18n/ directory
-####2d.
+* 2d.
 Add a new translation for your new 'wfexplore-category-name-somethingelse'

 ###3.
 Edit the Footer

+* 3a.
+To do

 ## Add a custom CSS file